 In your first year of college, you might be juggling numerous things.
-From attending classes and keeping up with coursework to working a part-time job to making new friends, there's a lot to manage and keeping tabs on your finances may not be high on the list.
+From attending classes and keeping up with coursework to working a part-time job to making new friends, there's a lot to manage, and keeping tabs on your finances may not be high on the list.

-But, the financial habits you develop in your first year of college can benefit you long after graduation day arrives.
+The financial habits you develop in your first year of college can benefit you long after graduation day arrives.
 Getting into the savings routine early on is especially important if you want to start off your career with a solid emergency fund in place, or eventually buy a home.

-Saving money in college is all about having a plan, and making the right choices.
+Saving money in college is all about having a plan and making the right choices.
 If you want to start building your cash cushion, remember to follow these rules for saving money as a college freshman.

-- Choose the right bank.
 The first year of college is a great time to open a checking account and a savings account if you haven't already.
 Your checking account is for paying bills or making purchases; your savings account is for holding the money that you don't plan to spend right now.
 When choosing a bank, focus on two things: the fees they charge and the interest you can earn on savings.
 Student accounts tend to carry fewer fees, but at the same time, it pays to make sure you're earning the highest rate possible on your savings so your money grows faster.

-- Automate your savings.
 If you've set up a savings account, you have to make an effort to ensure that the money you want to save makes its way into it.
 The easiest way to do that as a busy college freshman is by automating your savings deposits.
 Go over your budget and decide how much you can commit to saving each month.
 Then, set up an automatic transfer in that amount monthly, or break it down weekly or biweekly, depending on how often you're adding money to your checking out.
 Even small amounts can add up to a sizable savings cushion by senior year.

-Saving money your first year of college can help secure long-term financial success.
+Saving money in your first year of college can help secure long-term financial success.
 As you start saving, remember to set clear goals to help you stay motivated along the way.